-If the area affected is not dry beyond 48 hours there will be a requirement to remove the affected materials and carry out reconstruction work.
+If the area affected is not dry beyond 48 hours there will be a requirement to remove the affected materials ensuring sufficient margins and carry out reconstruction work.
 All materials should be removed with full HAI SCRIBE measures in place.